bilalozlu/trafik_ceza_sorgulama/README.md

+This project is my summer practice work.
+In this project, I just completed front-end side and I used an API provided to me by the company I worked for.
+The back-end side is made by them.
+The project is started with create-react-native-app and not ejected.
+Below are default React Native readme file.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).